patchandpray/serverless-msg-api/README.md

 ### Using Docker

-from your local machine set up aws cli:
+From your local machine set up aws cli:
 * `aws configure`

-add your aws-region, aws-account-id and email address to use for ses to:
+Add your aws-region, aws-account-id and email address to use for ses to:
 * `env_config.yml`

-update the lambda configuration file `main.yml`:
+Update the lambda configuration file `main.yml`:
 * substitute `aws_account_id` for your aws-account-id
 * substitute `sender_email` for the email address to be used with ses

+Create docker image and run it:
 * run `make docker-build`
 * run `make docker-run`

+Install dependencies for the lambda function:
 * run `python3 -m venv lambdaenv`
 * run `source lambdaenv/bin/activate`
 * run `pip install -r lambda_requirements.txt`
 * exit the lambdaenv `deactivate`

+Create the zip file containing the lambda function code and dependencies:
 * run `make zip`

-setup the environment for running serverless-msg-api:
+Setup the environment for running serverless-msg-api:
 * run `make setup-env`

 ### Using local environment

-from repository root:
+From repository root:

 Configure aws with your region and account that has privileges to setup the
 environment:
 * `aws configure`

-add your aws-region, aws-account-id and email address to use for ses to:
+Add your aws-region, aws-account-id and email address to use for ses to:
 * `env_config.yml`

-update the lambda configuration file `main.yml`:
+Update the lambda configuration file `main.yml`:
 * substitute `aws_account_id` for your aws-account-id
 * substitute `sender_email` for the email address to be used with ses

-install dependencies for the lambda function:
+Install dependencies for the lambda function:
 * run `python3 -m venv lambdaenv`
 * run `source lambdaenv/bin/activate`
 * run `pip install -r lambda_requirements.txt`
 * exit the lambdaenv `deactivate`

-install dependencies for creating the environment:
+Install dependencies for creating the environment:
 * run `python3 -m venv env`
 * run `source env/bin/activate`
 * run `pip install -r requirements.txt`

-from the env virtualenvironment:
+From the env virtualenvironment:

-create the zip file containing the lambda function code and dependencies:
+Create the zip file containing the lambda function code and dependencies:
 * run `make zip`

-setup the environment for running serverless-msg-api:
+Setup the environment for running serverless-msg-api:
 * run `make setup-env`

 ## Use the msg API using POST and GET